michelkal/user-management/README.md

 This code challenge was built with Laravel 6.0 (PHP framework).

 ###### Step to run the application
-You must have PHP >= 7.2 installed, Composer, a web server (e.eg Apache or Nginx), MySql and Git on your machine
+You must have PHP >= 7.2, Composer, a web server (e.eg Apache or Nginx), MySql and Git installed on your machine

 - Clone this repository `https://github.com/michelkal/user-management.git`
 - `cd user-management`